Hosting for Externally-Funded Legal Fellow – Fall 2024

-Centro de Trabajadores Unidos en la Lucha (CTUL), a Twin Cities worker center, seeks third-year law students or recent graduates as applicants for a sponsored fellowship such as Justice Catalyst, school-specific fellowships, or other public interest fellowships to begin in the fall of 2023.
-If selected by CTUL, the applicant will then be responsible for applying to the public interest fellowships in order to secure the funding to make the position possible.
+Centro de Trabajadores Unidos en la Lucha (CTUL), a Twin Cities worker center, seeks third-year law students or recent graduates as applicants for a sponsored fellowship such as Equal Justice Works, Justice Catalyst, school-specific fellowships, or other public interest fellowships to begin in the fall of 2024.

 - Supporting organizers in dealing with wage theft and misclassification claims and developing legal tools for documentation of violations.

 - Helping develop the connection between CTUL and our partners in the Building Trades.

 - Assisting the campaign to grow the Building Dignity and Respect program, a human rights program developed on the Worker-Driven Social Responsibility model in order to protect workers throughout the Twin Cities construction industry.

 - Developing educational tools and programs regarding issues in the construction industry and the Building Dignity and Respect program.

 - Assisting with engagement at the local, state, and federal levels to advance worker protections.

 The fellowship is a collaboration between CTUL and the North Central States Regional Council of Carpenters, whose general counsel will serve as the supervising attorney for the fellow.